 Feedback is essential for you to improve the user experience.
 Who better to provide it other than the user themselves?
 Nudge them to share their thoughts and you could even slip in a sweet incentive to give that necessary push.

 Let's face it - everyone loves the feeling of winning something.
 And one of the means to trigger that emotion is by wrapping it around an achievement.
-An achievement that is either accomplished or in sight.
+An achievement that is either accomplished or insight.
 By tweaking your notification copy, you can help your subscribers live this feeling.
-Give your users reward points, cashbacks, vouchers, eBooks, guides in a way that makes them believe that they have achieved something big, something good.
+Give your users reward points, cashback, vouchers, eBooks, guides in a way that makes them believe that they have achieved something big, something good.

 Groupon remains the fastest company to reach the 1Bn dollar valuation.
 They tapped into an innate human feeling - communal discovery.
 They were able to rally groups to shop together.
 Amuse users by giving out offers that can be availed by a group of people.
 Try and motivate users by tapping into their social nature.
 Drive your users and their friends to solve a problem, a challenge or to win something.
 This remains a core concept in triggering chain reactions thus driving virality.

-Patagonia is a classic example of how pursuing a larger than life purpose brings your users together and attaches them to your brand like never before.
-It is famous for cause-driven marketing campaigns that has always amazed users.
+Patagonia is a classic example of how pursuing a larger-than-life purpose brings your users together and attaches them to your brand like never before.
+It is famous for cause-driven marketing campaigns that have always amazed users.
 From asking people to buy less to asking them to not buy at all, they have broken every rule in the book - yet they have built a brand that people love to admire.
 Once users identify with your brand, your values, they are more likely to become your customers.

 When certain products that the user wants to buy are not available, they might get frustrated and loyal users might even feel betrayed.
 However, the negative momentum that it induces can be overcome by assuring them that the product will soon be back with a better offer.
 This ensures that the user is informed about the products in their cart are out of stock, and also makes them cautious for the next time.

-Modern day advertising thrives on the idea of fear - present a risk or show the vulnerability to a risk and users would impulsively take an action.
-Fear combined with a possibility of regret in future creates an emotional state in a user.
+Modern-day advertising thrives on the idea of fear - present a risk or show the vulnerability to risk and users would impulsively take an action.
+Fear combined with a possibility of regret in the future creates an emotional state in a user.
 This encourages an increase in the shopping activity along with a reminder to redeem the reward points before they expire.

 This approach can be used by ecommerce marketers to create a sense of hope and anticipation amongst their users.
 As the winners are solely determined by chance, and not predefined by the actions they perform, it encourages users to try their luck.
-Since users have nothing to lose, lucky draws instills hope and pushes them to take the plunge every time.
+Since users have nothing to lose, lucky draws instill hope and push them to take the plunge every time.
 The winners can be announced to show them that the draws are genuine.
-Notifications like these maintain a high level of engagement throughout the process and helps a brand stimulate loyalty.
+Notifications like these maintain a high level of engagement throughout the process and help a brand stimulate loyalty.